 Alejandro Acin is an artist, designer and educator who lives and works between Spain and the UK.
 He is interested in the construction, contestation and obliteration of archives as systems of discourse and silence; his work responds to theoretical debates that surround the construction of collective memory and its relation to capitalist socio-political dynamics.
 To expand the understanding of self-publishing he uses photography, film, collaborative strategies, site-specific installations, publications and digital platforms to convey his ideas.
 His work has been exhibited in the UK, Italy, Spain and Colombia.

 Acín is also founder director of IC Visual Lab, an artist-led organization based in Bristol (UK) that produces and supports contemporary photography across audiences.
 In 2016, he founded ICVL Studio where he collaborates with other artists and organizations as a designer and art director in printed and digital publishing projects.
-His publications have been internationally recognised by outlets like TIME Magazine, PDN Online, Photoworks, FOAM, British Journal of Photography or Aesthetica Magazine.
-He is currently associated lecture in Documentary Photography at the University of South Wales & photography at Coventry University delivering modules on photobooks, collaborative projects and digital photo media.
+His publications have been internationally recognised by TIME Magazine, PDN Online, Photoworks, FOAM, British Journal of Photography or Aesthetica Magazine.
+He is currently an associated lecturer in Documentary Photography at the University of South Wales and Gloucester University.
+Since March 2022, he is the Bristol Photo Festival Director.